-Intersession I is a two-week required course that assists the learner's transition from the classroom into the clinical setting.
-Week 1 is completed online and requires the student to work through modules that address the role of students on the patient care team, oral presentation of patients on rounds, writing an admission history and physical versus writing a daily progress note, and working collaboratively on teams.
+Clerkship Fundamentals is a four-week required course that assists the learner's transition from the classroom into the clinical setting.
+The course will enhance the foundation of knowledge of preparedness of students to transition into the clinical care setting.
+Sessions focus on clinical skills, academic success, and wellness.

-An interactive module dealing with evidence-based medicine reinforces what the student has learned in years 1 and 2.
-During week 2, there are basic skills simulations for all students, including basic suturing, basic life support, delivering a baby, and starting IVs and drawing blood.
 The didactic components include reinforcing HIPAA, dealing with uncertainty, writing orders, malpractice concerns, and the nuts-and-bolts rules of the road for clerkships.
 The students are also introduced to cyber-professionalism, SBAR patient safety and Act 13, and proper hospital hygiene.